-If you are reading this article, chances are you want to learn about the advantages and disadvantages of predictive maintenance.
+If you are reading this article, chances are you want to learn about the predictive maintenance advantages and disadvantages.
 Predictive maintenance is something that many maintenance managers aim to implement in their companies.
 However, this type of maintenance involves technical tasks that need to be carried out.

 What is predictive maintenance?

 Is a technique that enables companies to predict the condition of their machinery or assets before they fail, without making any direct interventions.
 The main goal of this maintenance approach is to intervene in the equipment just before it fails.

 In many industrial companies, processes are designed with standby machines to avoid losing production time in case of equipment failure.

 However, some machines are too expensive to be replaced immediately, making them critical assets.
 These assets require the application of predictive maintenance techniques to ensure their optimal performance.

 Involves various techniques that depend on the type and function of the machine.
 Common techniques include vibration analysis, thermography, tribology, ultrasound, and circuit analysis.